 At Venngage, we use the following online collaboration tools to stay connected and get stuff done as a remote team:

 - Venngage’s Presentation Maker for our meeting slides

 - Trello for task and project management

-All these tools work well in conjunction to improve team collaboration especially if your marketing team is scattered across the world.
+All these remote work tools work well in conjunction to improve team collaboration especially if your marketing team is scattered across the world.

 We collaborate on our marketing team meeting slides together, attend calls on Google Meet, use Slack to communicate and discuss blockers and use Trello for tracking progress on our tasks.

-We create and edit our meeting slides together using our online collaboration feature (a Venngage Business feature) allowing us to share designs and documents that are editable by the whole team erasing any friction in the process.
+We create and edit our meeting slides together using our real-time collaboration feature (Business plan feature) allowing us to share designs and documents that are editable by the whole team erasing any friction in the process.